-How will I get my Will witnessed during the Coronavirus lockdown?
+How to get my Will witnessed during Covid-19 pandemic?

 30 March 2020 by Andrea Godfrey

 The Government have announced that they are urgently considering the validity requirements for Wills in light of Covid-19.
 Because of the current situation sadly, Wills are at the forefront of a lot of people’s minds.